-To make a variable in Scratch, click on the data menu, then click the “make a variable” button.
+To make a variable in Scratch, click on the Variable menu.

-When you do this, more orange blocks show up in the data menu.
+Click okay.
+When you do this, more orange blocks show up in the Variable menu.

-Click on it to watch the score go up by 1.
+Click on it to watch the score go up by one.

 Drag it to the scripts area.

-The blue star should increase the score every time it touches the blue Android, so the program should keep checking the “if” over and over.
+The blue star should increase the score every time it touches the blue android.

-That’s because the if block is run each time the program goes through the loop - the object goes down, checks if it is touching the character, if it is, it adds 1 to the score, then goes back to the top of the loop, moves down, checks if it is touching the blue Android, and since it still is, changes the score by 1 again.
+If it is, it adds one to the score, and then goes back to the top of the loop, moves down, checks if it is touching the blue android and since it still is, changes the score by one again.

 To fix this, delete the clone once it touches the sprite and after the score advances by one.

-From the “control” menu add another “delete this clone” after the “change score by 1” block.
+From the Control menu, add another delete this clone after the change score by one block.

-The code for this will be a lot like the code you just created to advance the score, except touching the yellow sprite should subtract one from the score, instead of adding one to it.
+The code for this will be a lot like the code you've just created, to advance the score except touching the yellow sprite should subtract one from the score instead of adding one to it.

-Change “blue android” to “yellow android,” and change the value in “change score by” to negative 1.
+Change blue android to yellow android and change the value in change score by one to negative one.

-Finally, the score should reset to 0 at the start of every game.
+Finally, the score should reset to zero at the start of every game.

-From the data menu, place a “set score to” block under the “when flag clicked” block, and make sure the score resets to 0.
+From the Variable menu, place a set score to block under the when flag clicked block and make sure the score resets to zero.

 Test this by playing the game until you score.

-Stop playing, then click the green flag to restart the game.
+Stop playing, then click the green flag to reset the game.

-Now it’s your turn: Create a variable called “score” Add to the score when the blue star touches the the blue Android using “if/then,” “change score by,” and “touching” blocks.
+Add to the score when the blue star touches the blue android by using if then, change score by and touching blocks.

-Reset the score to 0 when the green flag is clicked using a "set score" block.
+Reset the score to zero using the when green flag is clicked using a set score block.

 - Create a variable called "score."